fishinwind/workshop/rst/tips.rst

 Learn hot keys for window management
 ------------------------------------
-The mouse is your enemy.
-Yes, it revolutionized the computer / human interaction.
+**The mouse is your enemy.** Yes, it revolutionized the computer–human interaction.
 But the more time you spend using your mouse, the less time you spend with your hands on the keyboard and doing useful things.